michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 This trigger is especially useful when storing large amounts of sensor data where the attributes field may otherwise bloat the database.
 Note, there is another tool to manage a large amount of data: compression (described later).

+## Grafana

+Like TimescaleDB, you have option to use Home Assistant add-on or external Grafana.
+Installation itself requires no notes.

+Grafana natively supports postgresql.
+The only thing is to configure a datasource within Grafana.
+Provide `77b2833f-timescaledb:5432` as Host Url, then database name, user name and password as created earlier.
+Enable TimescaleDB switch - it will enable TimescaleDB specific features in SQL builder.
+Configuration of diagrams described in this article will not be using it though.

+:bulb: Note, data source offers no option to set TimeZone.

 # Working with TimescaleDB

 Let's start with an ASCII art showing what we are going to achieve: